MintbeanHackathons/2020-04-27-conways-game-easier-with-examples/Readme.md

-# Today's Objective: Conway's Game of Life (EASY THIS TIME!)
+# Today's Objective: Conway's Game of Life (EASY THIS TIME!, or is it?)

 ## Objective